apmckinlay/natureapp/trees/hicran.md

 There are several varieties of Highbush Cranberry across North America.
 Some are more edible when cooked than others.

-**Did you know?** Highbush Cranberry belongs to the Honeysuckle family and is not actually a cranberry, unlike the true Lowbush Cranberry.
+**Did you know?** Highbush Cranberry belongs to the Honeysuckle family (Twinberry Honeysuckle, Twining Honeysuckle) and is not actually a cranberry, unlike the true Lowbush Cranberry.

 <!-- generated, do not edit -->
 **See Also:**